AlfredCouvreur/AlfredCouvreur/README.md

 - 🌱 I’m currently learning how to create website with Php, Js, Laravel, Vue, Docker, and amchart.
 - 💞️ I’m looking to collaborate on a fun small project.
 I like working on small videogames or new websites.
 - 📫 You can contact me by email : alfred.cvrr@gmail.com
 - ⚡ Fun fact: I have been twice in the USA, on my own to study.
-Once in high school, once in college but both in sophomore year.
+Once in high school and once in college, both in sophomore year.
 I have perfectly assimilated american culture and language.